Monopond/fax-api/README.md

 ##### Sample Request

-The example below shows a PDF that will be stamped with the text “Hello” at xCoord=“1287” and yCoord=“421”, and an image at xCoord=“283” and yCoord=“120”
+The example below shows a TIFF that will be stamped with the text “Hello” at xCoord=“1287” and yCoord=“421”, and an image at xCoord=“283” and yCoord=“120”

 ```xml
 <v2:SendFaxRequest>